Understanding In-Context Learning on Structured Manifolds: Bridging Attention to Kernel Methods: Roadmap for the Proof of Theorem

 Proposition \ref{ThmApprox} is proved in Appendix \ref{app:proofthm1}.
 Here we illustrate our proof idea.
 The empirical kernel estimator in \eqref{Kh} is applied to $n$ samples in the prompt.
 When $n\rightarrow \infty$, the empirical kernel estimator in \eqref{Kh} converges to its integral counterpart.
 Given any $f\in\mathcal{F}$ and $\xb_{n+1} \sim \rho_{\xb}$, we define the integral form of the kernel estimator as

 where the integral about $\xb$ is about the measure $d\xb =d\rho_{\xb}$.
 For any test sample $\fs$, the approximation error ${\rm III}$ can be further decomposed into three terms:

 where the error in A1 measures the bias of using a transformer network to implement the kernel regression estimator, the error in A2 measures the variance of kernel regression estimator, and the A3 error measures the bias of using kernel regression estimator to approximate the target function.
-These three error terms are bounded by Lemma \ref{ThmApprox1}, Lemma \ref{ThmApprox2}, and Lemma \ref{ThmApprox3} respectively.
-Our Lemma \ref{ThmApprox1} shows that the error in A1 is $0$.
+The bias and variance of kernel estimators has been studied in the literature of nonparametric estimation \citep{tang2024adaptive}.
+In our paper, these three error terms are bounded by Lemma \ref{ThmApprox1}, Lemma \ref{ThmApprox2}, and Lemma \ref{ThmApprox3} respectively.
+Our Lemma \ref{ThmApprox1} shows that the error in A1 equals to $0$.
 Lemma \ref{ThmApprox2} and Lemma \ref{ThmApprox3} give rise to an upper bound of A2 and A3.
 We defer their proof in Appendix \ref{app:proofpropa2} and Appendix \ref{app:proofpropa3}, respectively.

 \begin{lemma} Let $\bar{\cK}_h$ be the integral kernel estimator defined as in \eqref{barK}.
 For any $\xb_{n+1}\sim \rho_{\xb}$ and any $\mathcal{M}$ and $f$ satisfying Assumptions ~\ref{assumpx} and \ref{assumpf} respectively,